Selahattin Paşalı

 Selahattin Paşalı (born 2 February 1990) is a Turkish actor.

 Early life and education

 Paşalı was born on 2 February 1990 in Bodrum.
 He joined Darüşşafaka Sports Club at the age of 14 and served as a team captain during his time there.
 He completed his education by studying Art Management in Budapest.
 Then he got acting training in Craft Atölye.

+He stepped away from sports to pursue Art Management, completing his university degree in Budapest, Hungary.
+He didn't begin formal acting training at the Craft Atelier in Istanbul until he was 27.

 Career

 Paşalı made his television debut in 2017 with Show TV series Kalp Atışı.
 The next year he was cast in the TV series Bir Umut Yeter.
 In 2019, he acted in Kanal D series Leke.
 In 2020, he appeared in a recurring role in the TV series Babil, starring Halit Ergenç and Ozan Güven.
 Paşalı's breakthrough came in the same year after appearing in a main role in Netflix original series Aşk 101, portraying the character of Osman.

 He then appeared in the Netflix series Midnight at the Pera Palace.